 Theme: Education

-AB 49 – School sites: immigration enforcement - Passed Assembly, Senate Education Committee - Ask for a NO vote -Prohibits ICE from going onto school property to conduct enforcement, protecting criminals instead of kids
+AB 49 – School sites: immigration enforcement - To Governor’s Desk - Ask for a VETO -Prohibits ICE from going onto school property to conduct enforcement, protecting criminals instead of kids

-AB 579 - Yaeli’s Law. - STILL pending referral - Ask for YES Vote - Protects parents from being labeled neglectful for their choices regarding gender identity and health care decisions for their children.
+AB 579 - Yaeli’s Law. - STILL pending referral for FOUR months! - Ask for YES Vote - Protects parents from being labeled neglectful for their choices regarding gender identity and health care decisions for their children.

 ===================================